uw-dims/dims-swplan/docs/source/licensingplan.rst

 known as the Java Virtual Machine (JVM), rather than being linked into a stand-alone executable, with modules used by the program.

-This is complicated even further by following the Unix philosophy of programs being simple and doing one thing very well, and those program being used with pipelining and other execution invocation mechanisms to compose these simple functions into higher-level more complex functionality, which can then be
+This is complicated further as a result of the Unix philosophy of programs being simple and doing one thing very well, and those program being used with pipelining and other execution invocation mechanisms to compose these simple functions into higher-level more complex functionality, which can then be